Sjeiti/ronvalstarnl/src/data/markdown/post_multiple-properties-in-one-variable.md

   slug: multiple-properties-in-one-variable
   type: post
   excerpt: <p>Objects with multiple properties with each their own variable can get a bit messy.
 Here&#8217;s a nice solution to store multiple properties in a single variable.</p>
-  categories: code, Java, Javascript, Actionscript
+  categories: code, Java, JavaScript, ActionScript
   tags:
   metaKeyword: properties
   metaTitle: Storing multiple properties in a single integer using bitwise AND